 DRIEP Lead Trainer

-she/her - Hilda been a faculty member at UT El Paso for the past 12 years and currently at the Women’s and Gender Studies Program where she teaches courses relevant to Latina Studies, global feminisms, feminist theory, civil rights, queer theory, among others.
-She is earning her doctoral degree in Educational Leadership and Administration in Higher Education, where her focus is on educational policy and curriculum in both K-12 and higher education institutions.
+she/her - Hilda been a faculty member at UT El Paso for the past 12 years and currently at the Women’s and Gender Studies Program where she teaches courses like Latina Studies, global feminisms, feminist theory, civil rights and queer theory.
+She has a PhD in Educational Leadership and Administration in Higher Education, with a focus is on educational policy and curriculum in both K-12 and higher education institutions.
 She earned a Master of Arts in Latin American and Border Studies and a Master of Education in Educational Leadership and Administration in Higher Education.
 Hilda also spent time studying in the Medico Cirujano (M.D.) program at the Institute for Biomedical Sciences at UACJ.
-Her research interests include critical pedagogy, educational policy and its effects on minority students, multicultural/culturally relevant curriculum, the sociology of education and women’s healthcare issues on the U.S./Mexico Border.
 She enjoys serving her community through volunteer work, such as serving as a children’s volleyball and basketball coach.
 Her four children also keep her very busy and fulfilled.

 Juan M Fernández Chico

 Social Media Manager

 he/him - Juan has a PhD in Social Sciences from the Government and public policy terminal from the Autonomous University of Ciudad Juárez.
 Co-author of the book Correspondences, letters, figures and characters, together with Alfonso Herrera, the novel The island of the elder and Functional Excluded and Political Subjectivities, and many papers.
-He has studies in film script from the Center for the Study of Cinematographic Arts and the Intercontinental University.
+He has studied film at the Center for the Study of Cinematographic Arts and the Intercontinental University.